Secrets and variables

 API

-endpoint creates, reads, and lists variables
+v1/var/ endpoint creates, reads, and lists variables

 UI

-Go to the job for which you want to create a variable and click “Create a Variable” Input the k/v you’d like to add Click "Save Variables"
+Go to the job for which you want to create a variable and click Create a variable

-You should always protect access to variables with Access Control Lists (ACLs).
+Always protect access to variables with Access Control Lists (ACLs).

-The workload identity for each task automatically grants read and list access to variables found at Nomad-owned paths with the prefix nomad/jobs/
+The workload identity for each task automatically grants read and list access to variables found at Nomad-owned paths with the prefix nomad/jobs/, followed by the job ID, task group name, and task name.

-Accessing from Tasks
+Accessing variables from tasks

-task working directory, which offers enhanced protection by being inaccessible outside the task, unreadable via API or CLI, and stored in-memory.
+We recommend rendering templates containing sensitive information in the secrets/ task working directory, which offers enhanced protection by being inaccessible outside the task, and unreadable to the API, command-line tool, or stored in-memory.

 For more information on the filesystem architecture of Nomad, visit the Filesystem concepts page.

-Groups and Tasks within the job can access the api-key variable and no other jobs or requests outside of the job can access it.
+Groups and tasks within the job can access the api-key variable and no other jobs or requests outside of the job can access it.
 The rendered template is only accessible to the task itself.

 template {